7J2415147m/Jatin-kumar/README.md

 ![copyImage](https://github.com/user-attachments/assets/1df79a21-280a-4f18-adcb-6f7305fe095a)
 # 《 Day 6 》(Date: 2-07-2025):
 My sixth day in (Training CSE 15 days)
-Today,I studied about Safe mode,Recovery Tools,OS Repair,Viruses and Malware Symptoms and Basic Removal
+Today,I studied about Safe mode,Recovery Tools,OS Repair,Viruses and Malware Symptoms and Basic Removal,RJ45(Registered jack),Cat 6 wire
 # What is Safe mode:
 #### -> Safe Mode is a special way to start a computer with only the basic system files and drivers.
 It is mainly used to fix problems like system crashes, software errors, or viruses.